-- Terminal: for in-person point of sale payments, with hardware, for clients like ShowClix.
-For in-person card processing, it cuts 2,7% plus $0,05 per charge.
-For international cards, 1% plus 1% if currency conversion is required.
+- Terminal: For an in-person point of sale payments, with hardware, for clients like ShowClix.
+For in-person card processing, it cuts 2.7% plus $0.05 per charge.
+For international cards, 1% plus 1% if currency conversion is required;

-- Invoicing: a global invoicing platform that creates and sends a Stripe-hosted invoice in minutes.
-Or uses the Invoicing API to automate payments reconciliations.
-The Starter plan offers 25 free invoices per month and charges 0,4% per paid invoice after that.
-The Plus plan, with advanced features, charges 0,5% per paid invoice.
+- Invoicing: A global invoicing platform that creates and sends a Stripe-hosted invoice in minutes.
+Or uses the Invoicing API to automate payment reconciliations.
+The Starter plan offers 25 free invoices per month and charges 0.4% per paid invoice after that.
+The Plus plan, with advanced features, charges 0.5% per paid invoice.

-It is a machine learning application that helps businesses detect and identify fraudulent transactions, used by clients as Kickstarter and OpenTable.
+It is a machine learning application that helps businesses detect and identify fraudulent transactions, used by clients, such as Kickstarter and OpenTable.
 Its algorithms mark suspicious payments and stop processing the transaction.
 Stripe charges $0.05 per screened transaction.

-It is Stripe’s warehousing tool used for businesses to analyze their operations and finances to help teams get insights on the ventures.
-It charges a monthly fixed fee according to the infrastructure needed, plus a variable fee per credit card charge, which starts at $0,02 per charge.
+It is Stripe’s warehousing tool used for businesses to analyze their operations and finances to help teams get insights into the ventures.
+It charges a monthly fixed fee according to the infrastructure needed, plus a variable fee per credit card charge, which starts at $0.02 per charge.

 It is a corporate service to create cards for businesses and their employees.
-Stripe charges $0,10 per each virtual card and $3 per physical one.
-The first $500K in card transactions are free, after that, the cost is 0,2% plus $0,20 for each transaction.
-Again, for international payments, 1% plus $0,30 and additional 1% for currency conversion.
+Stripe charges $0.10 per virtual card and $3 per physical one.
+The first $500K in card transactions are free, after that, the cost is 0.2% plus $0.20 for each transaction.
+Again, for international payments, 1% plus $0.30 and additional 1% for currency conversion.